 Want a Yorkie?
 Pay up!

-- Shelter to sleep or hide
+- Shelter to Sleep & Hide

-Yorkshire terriers are proven to be difficult to housetrain.
-Because of their quaint appearance and cute frame, most homeowners let their misdemeanors slide.
-As the Yorkies grow, they will find that it is okay to ignore you and thrash your home.
+Yorkshire Terriers have proven to be difficult to housetrain.
+Because of their quaint appearance and cute frame, most homeowners let their misdemeanors slide, but it’s essential to stand firm with them and establish rules.
+Otherwise, as they get older, they will believe that it is okay to ignore you and thrash your home.

 Choosing a reputable dog breeder may require you to travel across states just to check the quality of its breeding practices and the quality of the dog itself.

-- Papers to prove the Yorkie is legit
+- Papers to Prove the Yorkie Is Legit

 If the breeder you chose has not taken care of this yet, you might need to do it yourself.
 Or better yet, you have to question why it has not been done since official papers can solidly certify that the Yorkie is purebred.